SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * How much time do you plan to invest in the project before, during, and after the Summer of Code?

-    We expect full time \~35h/week during GSoC, but better make this explicit If you plan to take any vacations over the summer or if you have exams or any other commitments, let us know about it here.
+    We expect full time \~35h/week during GSoC.
+    If you plan to take any vacations over the summer or if you have exams or any other commitments, let us know about it here.

 ## You the programmer

 In your project proposal let us know about your programming experience.
-Don't worry if you don't know SunPy or version control.
+Don't worry if you don't know SunPy or git.
 Many of our students start fresh and we will teach you what you need to know.

 * What platform do you use to code?